-Kirstie Dutton is a mentor at West Bay for the Afterschool and Summer Programs.
+Kirstie Dutton is the Program Coordinator for the College Preparatory Program.
 She received her undergraduate degree at the University of San Francisco with a Psychology major and dual English and Asian American Studies minors.
 Kirstie was connected with West Bay through her college advisor.
 She was a volunteer for two years and became an official staff member with the beginning of her third summer there in 2013.
 Because of West Bay, she is pursuing a Master in Social Work with a concentration in Community Mental Health at UC Berkeley in order to continue working with Fil-Am youth in a community setting and foster greater mental health awareness within the Fil-Am community itself.
 In her spare time, she loves to write stories.